Get us in your inbox

 Advertising

-Sacramento’s a river town, which means flooding...which means vestiges of the original city sit 10 feet below the current city.
-In 1862, the city was so profoundly flooded that streets and buildings were jacked up to get out of the waters.
+Sacramento is a river town, which means flooding...which means vestiges of the original city sit 10 feet below the current city.
+In 1862, it was so profoundly flooded that streets and buildings were jacked up to get out of the waters.
 On this guided tour, you’ll see some of those abandoned underground spaces (said to be haunted?
 Yep) and see how people would climb ladders to move between the two street levels.
-There’s a general tour, but you can also do an adults-only Underground After Hours tour which covers saloons, gambling halls and brothels.
+There’s a general tour, but you can also do an adults-only Underground After Hours tour, which covers saloons, gambling halls, and brothels.

-If you grew up in this area, you’ve already seen Sutter’s Fort State Historic Park on a field trip, but for out of town visitors, this restored fort built by John Sutter with forced labor from First Nations people provides an interesting look at California’s history 1839-49 (the discovery of gold largely spelled the decline of the fort).
-In recent years, state park rangers are working to better narrate Sutter’s and other settlers’ crimes and provide less of a glossing over of the traumatic history (to wit, check out the State Indian Museum just steps away).
+If you grew up in this area, you’ve already seen Sutter’s Fort State Historic Park on a field trip, but for out-of-town visitors, this restored fort built by John Sutter with forced labor from First Nations people provides a fascinating look at California’s history between 1839 and 1849 (the discovery of gold spelled the decline of the fort).
+State park rangers are working to better narrate Sutter’s and other settlers’ crimes and provide less of a glossing over of the traumatic history (to wit, check out the State Indian Museum steps away).
 The fort is a walled structure with housing chambers, a blacksmith, a loom room, a bakery, and other areas where volunteers provide costumed interpretation.
 Donner Party survivor Patty Reed’s doll is on display here.

 Advertising

-In this business improvement district Midtown, several blocks hold some of the city’s trendiest places to eat, drink and shop, encompassed by 18th, 19th, and L streets and Capitol Avenue.
+In this business improvement district in Midtown, several blocks hold some of the city’s trendiest places to eat and drink.
 Look for the bright advertising mural for Old Soul Co. and head to the alley for their house-roasted coffee, have a beer at Fieldwork, pair a glass of wine with a cheese board at The Rind, and indulge in the city’s best chocolate at Ginger Elizabeth Chocolates.

 Advertising

-You need an appointment to visit this free, fascinating view of quackery on display, collected by the Sierra Sacramento Valley Medical Society.
-See a diorama of a turn of the century doctor’s office, a claustrophobia-inducing iron lung from the 1950s (essentially a tube in which people were inserted who needed help with respiration, often those who suffered from polio), amputation kits from the Civil War, a 12-bladed scarificator for 'bleeding cures,' an electro-prostate device, 'deafness oil,' and much more, including a library of antiquated textbooks.
+You need an appointment to visit this free, fascinating collection of quackery collected by the Sierra Sacramento Valley Medical Society.
+See a diorama of a turn-of-the-century doctor’s office, a claustrophobia-inducing iron lung from the 1950s (essentially a tube in which people were inserted who needed help with respiration, often those who suffered from polio), amputation kits from the Civil War, a 12-bladed scarificator for bleeding cures, an electro-prostate device, deafness oil, and much more, including a library of antiquated textbooks.
 Check out chapters from Kellogg’s The Man Masterpiece and The Ladies’ Guide, then dip into the riveting prose of Flint’s Examination of Urine.
 These medical oddities are of interest to medical professionals as well as history buffs.

 Advertising